Today is October 25, 2014 -

 Children Attending Our Nursery School

 The Early Childhood Education Center fosters the social and emotional development of our children in a loving supportive environment.
 We encourage a love of Jewish tradition and rituals, through age appropriate activities.
-Our children celebrate Shabbat (Sabbath) every Friday afternoon with prayers over wine and challah (bread).
+Our children celebrate Shabbat (Sabbath) every Friday afternoon with prayers over apple juice and challah (bread).
 They hear the sound of the shofar before Rosh Hashanah.
 They eat a meal in the sukkah (temporary dwelling) during the holiday of Sukkot.
 They help light Chanukah candles.
 They passionately boo the tyrant Haman on Purim.
 They talk about Pharoah and the exodus from Egypt at model seders (Passover meals).

 All children whose families want them to share these experiences, including interfaith families, are welcome at the Early Childhood Education Center at HJC .